cosmos/sdk-tutorials/hello-world/tutorial/index.md

   home: "$HOME/.mars"
 ```

-We can then run the two blockchain networks with the following commands on two separate terminals:
+Use a  different terminal window for each blockchain.
+Run the following commands for each blockchain:

 ```
 starport serve -c earth.yml
 starport serve -c mars.yml
 ```

-### Starting the relayer
+### Start the Relayer

-First we need to configure the relayer, we use the configure command of starport with the `--advanced` option:
+First, configure the relayer.
+Use the Starport `configure` command with the `--advanced` option:

 ```
 starport relayer configure -a --source-rpc "http://0.0.0.0:26657" --source-faucet "http://0.0.0.0:4500" --source-port "blog" --source-version "blog-1" --target-rpc "http://0.0.0.0:26659" --target-faucet "http://0.0.0.0:4501" --target-port "blog" --target-version "blog-1"
 ```

-The output will be like:
+The output looks like:

 ```
 ---------------------------------------------